Introduction to Trend Lines in Tableau

 If a person is not familiar with math i.e. statistics, that person does not need to worry about how the trend line is calculated or how the formula is applied.
 We only need to know which data field we want to do analysis with.

 This is a guide to Trend Lines in Tableau.
-Here we discuss how to Create a Trend Line in tableau and How does it Work.
+Here we discuss steps for setting up a trend line in tableau and how trend line editing works in both pre and post.
 You may also look at the following article to learn more –